Newcastle, KwaZulu-Natal

 Newcastle is the third-largest city in the province of KwaZulu-Natal, South Africa and is the province's industrial centre.
-The majority of its citizens reside in Newcastle East in the main townships of Madadeni and Osizweni, with the balance residing in Newcastle West (the two sides of Newcastle are separated by the N11 Road).
+The city has four industrial areas.
+The majority of its citizens reside in Newcastle East in the main townships of Madadeni and Osizweni, with the balance residing in Newcastle West (the two sides of Newcastle are separated by the N11 road).
 Set at the foothills of the northern KwaZulu-Natal Drakensberg Mountains, Newcastle is located in the northwest corner of the province along the Ncandu River.

 Newcastle is the seat of the local municipality, and the Amajuba District Municipality.
-Newcastle's municipal area is 1855 km2, ranking Newcastle as South Africa's tenth-largest city, and consists of 31 wards.
+Newcastle's municipal area is 1855 km2, ranking Newcastle as South Africa's 15th-largest city and consists of 34 wards.

 The N11 and R34 are the principal roads linking the city to the rest of South Africa.

 History

 Toponymy

 Newcastle has changed names on numerous occasions during the country's historic rule.
 It was initially named Post Halt Number 2 on military maps during the 1840s, as postal coaches stopped here to obtain fresh horses on the journey between Durban (then Port Natal in Zuid-Afrikaansche Republiek) and Johannesburg.
 It was later known as the Waterfall River Township because of the Ncandu River.
 Newcastle was named after the British Colonial Secretary, the fifth Duke of Newcastle, a British aristocrat, and not the city in England as some believe.
 On 14 October 1899, during the Anglo-Boer War, Newcastle was invaded by Boer forces, and the entire district was incorporated into the Transvaal Republic.
 After seven months it was renamed Viljoensdorp, after the commander of the Johannesburg Commando, General Ben Viljoen.
 However, after relief of Ladysmith under the command of General Redver Buller, the British forces reclaimed the name Newcastle.